We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Children develop their microbiome in the womb and through early childhood.
 It’s thought that an unhealthy microbiome is responsible for many diseases.
 Probiotics may play a role in keeping the microbiome healthy, but it’s unclear how.

 Probiotics are a popular natural remedy for kids.
-According to the 2012 National Health Interview Survey, probiotics are the 3rd natural product most used by children.
+According to the

 More studies are needed to prove the benefits and risks of probiotic use in children.
 Some research is encouraging: